katelynkimmulgrew/mermaid/README.md

 * as a visitor, I want to view the adaptations list so I know what to watch
 * as a registered user, I want to add an adaptation to the suggested list for consideration
 * as a visitor, I want to register so I can add adaptations to the suggested list for consideration
-* as a visitor, I want to sort the ist of adaptations by country of origin
+* as a visitor, I want to search through the list of adaptations by country of origin
-* as the administrator, I want to remove suggestions from the suggestions list and maybe add them to the official list
+* as the administrator, I want to remove suggestions from the suggestions list and add them to the official list

 ## Site Map